West End Girl: Commercial performance

 In the United Kingdom, West End Girl debuted at number four on the UK Albums Chart on downloads alone with physical copies not available until January 2026.
 It was her highest-charting album in eleven years.
 It was the most streamed digital-only release by a British artist in 2025 in its opening week and was also the country's most-downloaded album that week, debuting at number one on the Official Albums Downloads Chart.
 The album climbed to number two on the UK charts the following week, remaining the most streamed album of the week.

-Upon the album's release, three of its tracks, "Pussy Palace", "West End Girl", and "Madeline", charted within the top twenty of the UK singles chart, with "Pussy Palace" subsequently becoming Allen's first top 10 since "Air Balloon" (2014).
+Following the album's physical release, it rose 92 spots on the UK Albums Chart, returning to its peak position.
+The same week, West End Girl topped the Official Vinyl Albums Chart.